julzetc/blank-nd/readme.md

 This repository no longer uses a yml workflow to upload to github and neocities.
 I tried to set up and automation, and it failed a bunch of times.
 Will revisit this later.

+This update should reset, and remove any scripts I made for automation